salimzade/noui/README.markdown

 Teymur Salimzade

 ## License
 MIT License.
-Use & modify `NoUI` freely in your projects.
+Use `NoUI` freely in your projects.